Notify me

 . . . shows the current positions of each planet, on a beautiful adventurine dial, which is an impressive mechanical feat.

-The watchmakers, even better known for their jewelry, produce beautiful examples of creative watch design ringed by jewels.
+The watchmakers, even better known for their jewellery, produce beautiful examples of creative watch design ringed by jewels.

 The Richard Mille RM 70-01 Tourbillon Alain Prost:

-The Cartier Crash Tigrée:, has strong art-jewelry influence on the shape and colors, as well as some fine jewelry influence.
+The Cartier Crash Tigrée:, has some art-jewellery influence on the shape and colours, as well as fine jewellery and surrealist influences.
 Plenty of creativity in its unique design.
 The Cartier Crash also relates to how specific art movements affected watch aesthetics.

 The H. Moser & Cie x MB&F Endeavor Cylindrical Tourbillon: